Lottery System 2/31: A Probability Study

 The challenge here, however, is which numbers do you pick.

-Periodic Top Winning Numbers
+Rolling Top Winning Numbers

 In this subject, we are going to look at the top winning numbers at a different perspective.
 What I did was to calculate the number of times a number has been winning for every 30-draw period.
 With these data, we might be able to figure out how long can a top winning number stay on top; or in other words, when will it cease to win once it has reached the top.

 For every 30 draws, based on the 2004-2009 data, a number can win up to 9 times.
 There's no incident that a number had won more than nine times.
 All of the numbers 1-31 had experienced being at the bottom marks winning only 1-3 times per 30 draws.
-For simplicity's sake and clearer understanding, we'll call the periodic times of winning: mark or interchangeably, wins.

 What is a 30-Draw Period?

-The 30-Draw Period is a running period.
+The 30-Draw Period is a rolling period.
 It means that, for every draw (or daily in case of the 2004-2008 data), the figures are calculated based on the last 30 draws, the current one included.
 So, if today is January 30, the last 30 draws (assuming draw is done once daily) cover those of January 1 - 30.
 The next day, January 31, the last 30 draws would be January 2 - 31; then January 3 to February 1; and so forth and so on.
 With this method, you have a real time idea which numbers are going top or bottom.
-Another term to describe it is: which one is trending.
+Another term to describe it is: which one is currently trending.

 Following is a screenshot of my worksheet.
 It's a tally of the winning frequency of each number for every 30-draw period.
 It also shows how many times each number became top winning, bottom, or neutral as presented under the columns 9 to 1.
 These standings are based on the 2004-2009 data.